-You can claim a deduction for the cost of seminars, conferences and training courses that relate to your work as an office worker.
+You can claim a deduction for the cost of seminars, conferences and training courses that relate to your work as a fitness and sporting industry employee.

 The costs you can claim includes fares to attend the venue where the seminar, conference or training course is held and registration costs.
 If you need to travel and stay away from home overnight to attend such an event, you can also claim the cost of accommodation and meals.